-Lord Scriven: To ask Her Majesty's Government what representations they have made to the governments of the Gulf States regarding human rights abuses in those states.
+Lord Scriven: To ask Her Majesty's Government what representations they have made to the government of Malaysia about the caning of two women for having a same-sex relationship.

-Theresa Villiers: To ask the Secretary of State for Foreign and Commonwealth Affairs, if he will make representations to his counterpart in the Government of Hungary on the continued detention of Layla Siyaad.
+Kate Hollern: To ask the Secretary of State for Foreign and Commonwealth Affairs, if he will make representations to the Government of Israel on its plans to demolish the village of Khan Al Mar.